info-201a-sp20/final-project-abrahamjonsson/README.md

 _Example 2:_ The data in this dataset can help answer the question:
 > "Does the orginal language affect how popular a film can be ?"

+These questions can be answered by comparing the language collumn to that of the popularity and see if there is any correlation between the two.

 _Example 3:_ The data in this dataset can be used to answer the question:
 > "How does the time of the movie's release correspond to the popularity or the total revenues of movies?"